Tuesday, November 21, 2017

 The lone wolf shooter is not protected by any uniform but, even though he is a criminal, he is still a citizen with rights.
 His crime does not imply a larger rejection of the social contract so the social contract continues to protect him.
 As such, he must be given a trial.
 To be clear, what makes him a lone wolf and not a terrorist is the fact that he lacks any larger material and ideological support structure.
 This, admittedly, can make it difficult to tell the difference between a lone wolf and a terrorist.
 It is quite possible that the entire distinction may rest on the discovery of a pamphlet in the person's possession or a history of visiting a terrorist website.

 This brings us to the terrorist.
 The most important thing about a terrorist is that he is an out of uniform combatant just like a spy/saboteur.
-This means that not only is it permissible to not grant him any rights, it may be necessary.
+This means that not only is it permissible to not grant him any rights, but it may also be necessary.
 Consider that the distinction between soldiers and civilians is crucial to the maintenance of civilized order even and especially in a time of war.
 This distinction requires that soldiers be easily identifiable with uniforms.
 Unless the penalties for violating that distinction are severe no country would ever bother to hold them.

 Not only is the terrorist, by definition, guilty of endangering civilization by undermining the social contract, the so-called human rights activist who attempts to grant the terrorist rights is also guilty as he has rendered the line between soldier and civilian meaningless.
 Thus, we must recognize an antinomian "true" human rights, which involves torturing the terrorist.
 The very act of torturing the terrorist, regardless of the information he might provide, is protecting civilians from harm.
 The belief in the principle that terrorists do not have rights is precisely what is giving civilians rights.
 The person who objects to this is himself the real violator of human rights and it is as if he personally tortured innocent people.
 (To be clear, what is necessary is the belief in the moral rightness of torturing terrorists, which likely requires the occasional literal fulfillment.
 This acceptance allows for demonstrations of mercy in individual cases.
 Just because the Law is righteous does not mean it is always right to fulfill the Law.)